 Our audiology services

 UCLA Health audiologists offer the full spectrum of care, from screening and hearing-loss prevention to treatments and support.
 Our audiology professionals care for newborns, children and adults of all ages.
 We focus on early intervention and tailored treatments to ensure the best possible outcome.
 Our services include:

 Newborn hearing screenings and treatments

 Our team offers comprehensive hearing care for newborns and infants.
 If a follow-up appointment is necessary, we provide further evaluation and diagnosis.
 Our experts work seamlessly with each baby’s primary care physician, as well as specialists in genetics, otology and speech pathology to deliver thorough care.
 We’re highly skilled at providing customized treatments for our youngest patients.

 We work with your child and your entire family to help you get the most out of treatments and to support you along the way.
-Through education and family counseling, we teach you how to use your child’s assistive listening devices.
+Through education and family counseling, we teach you how to use your child’s hearing devices and/or assistive listening devices.
 We also work with you to encourage your child’s speech and language development, improve their communication skills and help them reach important milestones.

 Evaluations and treatments for children

 Our audiologists specialize in helping children with chronic ear infections, speech delays and hearing loss from a wide range of causes.
 We deliver effective treatments, and we adjust as children grow and their needs change.
 Our team works with your child’s developmental pediatrician and speech pathologist to deliver outstanding care.

 Advanced care for teenagers and adults